ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/partner/index.md

 All connections must be made over SSL using https.

+Partner API will now use Universal Ids for all its endpoints .
+The universal Ids can be fetched using the <a href="/products-and-docs/apis/discovery-api/v2/">Discovery API</a> .

 ### Production environment testing

 Here you can test API transactions for different scenarios like credit card and invoice payment, captcha, etc.  The following event ids are available for use:

-    * 2000527EE48A9334: Use this event ID for production environment testing
+    * 1AeZZfEGkD0xtGV: Use this event ID for production environment testing

 ### Best Practices